jghsrobotics/RobotCDocs/README.md

 ### Running main.py
 RobotCDocs has only been tested on Windows 10, and was written with python 3.7.
-To run in the console, simply type `python main.py` inside the root directory (assuming you installed python on your PATH.
+To run in the console, simply type `python main.py` inside the root directory (assuming you installed python on your PATH).
+If unclear errors appear, be sure to report it in the issue tracker.

+### Format of Comments

+Each header file should have a multi-line comment detailing the contents of the file.
+This is __required__.
+The name of the file listed inside it will hold all the functions and declarations

+    /*
+     * Foo.h
+     *
+     * Here goes my description!
+    */

+As seen above, RobotCDocs only accepts multi-line comments that start each line with an asterisk with a space on each side.
+These comments should appear right above function or variable declarations.

+    /*
+     * Here goes my description!
+    */
+    void NameOfFunction(); // Should be close to comment

+If the function should be listed under `Setup`, it should be formatted like so:

+    /*
+     * [SETUP]
+     *
+     * Here goes my description!
+    */
+    void NameOfFunction(); // Should be close to comment

+[Here](https://github.com/Desperationis/RobotCLibrary/blob/master/Helpers/Helpers.h) is a valid example listed inside RobotCLibrary.